spiral/docs/debug/dumps.md

 ![Dump](https://raw.githubusercontent.com/spiral/guide/master/resources/dumps.png)

 The Spiral `Dumper` supports the `__debugInfo` [method](http://php.net/manual/en/language.oop5.magic.php) which allows you to dump only important information.

 ## Usage
-In your code (works in web and cli SAPIs):
+In your code (works in web and CLI SAPIs):

 ```php
 use Spiral\Debug;